modcomlearning/BackendAPI/README.md

 The backend exposes various endpoints that the frontend can send requests to (like fetching product data, registering a user, or processing payments).
 APIs typically use HTTP methods like GET (retrieve data), POST (send data), PUT (update data), and DELETE (remove data).

-For example, our shopping app will have an API to handle user registration, login, and retrieving land listings etc.
+For example, our Lands system will have an API to handle user registration, login, and retrieving land listings etc.

 ## Step 3: Setting Up Flask restful